Haggadah: Authorship

+During the era of the Haskalah (Jewish Enlightenment), some Eastern European Jewish communities began to develop groups, or movements, which shaped their views on modifications to the Haggadah.
+Reform Judaism, which began as part of the Haskalah, generally does not treat any single Haggadah text as normative and encourages liturgical creativity outside a halakhic framework.
+While widely used Reform Haggadot exist, individuals and communities are also free to create their own, reflecting contemporary values and inclusive theology.
+(This same attitude later appeared in the kibbutizim and throughout diaspora communities.)
+In response to the Reform movement, Orthodox Judaism arose.
+Orthodox Judaism accepted certain texts as normative, and discouraged changes to the text.

 Manuscript history

 The oldest surviving complete manuscript of the Haggadah dates to the 10th century.
 It is part of a prayer book compiled by Saadia Gaon.
 It is now believed that the Haggadah first became produced as an independent book in codex form around 1000 CE.
 Maimonides (1135–1204) included the Haggadah in his code of Jewish law, the Mishneh Torah.
 Existing manuscripts do not go back beyond the thirteenth century.
 When such a volume was compiled, it became customary to add poetical pieces.